nitink3005/dsa-algo/hld/design-a-notification-system.md

 ### Approach 1:

-- We need a UI & simple backend to create notification templates that will be ocnfigured by internal team.
+- We need a UI & simple backend to create notification templates that will be configured by internal team.
 - Number of notification template will not be huge and can fit into a single machine, so we start with relational DB.
 - Users can be notified via multiple channels(email, sms, mobile push notification) , we invoke these programatically to send notification, so we have to configure their SDK/s and libraries.
   <img src="./img/notification_system/day-0-notifcation-svs.svg">